jhalterman/epicary/README.md

 # Epicary 0.1.0

-Epicary let's you create stateful, long-running, message-driven workflows on top of any messaging technology.
+Epicary allows you create stateful, thread-safe, message-driven workflows.

 ## Into